-Homosexuality in the Arab World: A Grim Situation with Rays of Hope
+Homosexuality in the Middle East and North Africa: A Grim Situation with Rays of Hope

 Are the Arab world and homosexuality incompatible?
 One might think so, given the news about anti-gay sentiment, raids on secret gatherings of gay people, and even death sentences.